Friday, April 12, 2013

 Ralph Samuel Townsend was born in New York in 1854 to a builder, also named Ralph Townsend.
 By the time he was in his late 20s, the younger Townsend was listed in city directories as an architect.
 The 1880s were an exciting time for that profession as a profusion of styles and materials broke the mold of the old brownstone rowhouse.

 The Upper West Side was booming as public transportation, street lighting, and sewers were introduced.
 Speculative developers bought up entire block fronts to be transformed into rows of tall row houses.
-Townsend, now 30 years old, was doing well enough by 1884 that he purchased the building plot at No. 302 West 102nd Street and designed his own home.
+Townsend, now 30 years old, was doing well enough by 1884 that he purchased the building plot on West End Avenue just south of 102nd Street and designed his own home.
 It would be like no other residence in the city.

 The charming four-story brick structure drew from the latest in architectural fashion.
 The design was a variation of the Queen Anne style which the AIA Guide to New York City terms Arts and Crafts.
 Townsend dipped into the Aestethic Movement for decorative details.
 The deeply recessed and paneled entrance and the quirky asymmetrical dormers that resemble opened deck hatches gave the city house a cottage feel.
 Townsend made sure that no two openings balanced one another, creating a delightful jumble of shapes and sizes.
 The two-doored entrance, possibly, allowed separate access to Townsend’s office and living space.